davatorium/rofi/doc/rofi-theme.5.markdown

 If a filename is provided, it will try to resolve it in the following order:

-- If path is absolute and file exists, it will pick open the file.
+- If path is absolute and file exists, it will open the file.
 This includes expansion of '~' or '~user'
-- On an `@import` or `@theme` it looks in the directory of the file that tried to import it.
+- On an `@import` or `@theme` it looks in the directory of the file that tried to include it.
 - `${XDG_CONFIG_HOME}/rofi/themes/`
 - `${XDG_CONFIG_HOME}/rofi/`
 - `${XDG_DATA_HOME}/rofi/themes/`